scottlamb/moonfire-nvr/guide/easy-install.md

 `/dev/sda1`.
 Now lookup the filename linked to that from the output of the `ls` command.
 This is the uuid you need.

-The setup script (see below) will create the necessary samples dir on the mounted hard disk.
+The setup script (see below) will create the necessary sample file dir on the mounted hard disk.